Regarding the English translation of The Labyrinth House Murders

 When I was first asked about The Labyrinth House Murders, I remembered the book’s last big reveal: the fact the culprit was actually a woman, while the book makes you think/assume on your own she was a man.
 Of course, this is fairly easily done in Japanese, as you don’t need to use gendered pronouns as much as in English.
 The problem here is of course you can’t get away with this in a translation simply by using non-gendered pronouns like “they”, because the trick relied on forcing that specific character = male assumption on the reader, without actually using as many words.

 So I first asked for some time to read the book again, and I have to admit I was surprised when I realized it could be done in English.
 I could easily imagine it done in a shorter story, but I was glad to see it was possible to do in a full-length novel too.
-Again, in Japanese this switcheroo is easier to pull off because you often refer to a person by name, rather than by (gendered) pronoun, or can just drop it more easily, but as I re-read the book with a translation in mind, I definitely could see enough possibilities to do the same.
+Again, in Japanese this switcheroo is easier to pull off because you often refer to a person by name, rather than by (gendered) pronoun and in general, you can drop pronouns much more easily in the Japanese language.
+But as I re-read the book with a translation in mind, I definitely could see enough possibilities to do the same.
 This would require some minor rewrites of sentences at times, like shifting the subject of a sentence elsewhere (for example going from “X used item Y” to making “Y” the object of a sentence), referring to the culprit not by name but by profession to create some variety in the wording, grouping the culprit with other people in certain sentences/scenes so I could refer to a collective “they”: little tricks/changes like that that had to be implemented here and there depending on the sentence and scene, but it could be done.
 If for example the book had featured extended scenes with only the culprit and she’d be constantly described by the narration, then this would have been far, far more difficult to pull off.

 Point 2 mentioned above required some creativity on my part, but I’d say that the mystery-related writing regarding point 3, mostly required concentration.
 Having read the book already, I of course knew that the culprit was a woman, and I had to be very careful not to accidentally type out a gendered pronoun whenever she was in the scene or referred to, as it is very easy to just let ‘her’ slip by.
 And at the same time, it was important to not be too blatant about avoiding her pronouns in the writing too much, as that in turn would also attract attention to her specifically.
 I was fortunately helped by the fact that in a way, the author wants the reader to notice the trickery going on, so some degree of unnaturalness can be forgiven, but still… But again, implementing this trick in the translation required a bit of creative wording to convey the original Japanese.
 I’d say this challenge was more about me having to be very careful and keeping that in mind the whole time, rather than requiring me to be creative at a certain mystery-writing level like the previous challenge mentioned.
 Though I did really like having to be “careful” all the time, as it really got me involved with the mystery-plotting throughout the whole novel: even in scenes without much going on, I could have been wrestling with a sentence that wasn’t important on its own, but happened to involve the culprit, meaning I needed to find the correct word choices for that sentence.
 It’s also here where the knowledge editors will go over my work and think along too, is a great relief, because it’s so easy to overlook one little word you might type by accident.
 Of course, I had to spoil this part of the mystery upfront to the editors, because this is one thing that could easily be ‘corrected’ by them in a first read of the first version of the manuscript.